Ethaks/FVTT-Quench/README.md

 ## Usage

 The primary public API is the `Quench` class.
-A global instance of `Quench` is available as a global called `quench`.
+A global instance of `Quench` is available as a global called `quench`, guaranteed to be initialized after the core `"init"` hook.
 This class includes references to both the mocha and chai globals, as well as some methods to add new test batches and run the tests.

 Quench uses "test batches" as another layer of organization above the built-in mocha suites and tests.